fern-api/fern/README.md

       statusCode: 400
 ```

-The app has REST endpoints so that clients can add items to their cart an place order.
+The app has REST endpoints so that clients can add items to their cart and place orders.
 It also has a websocket channel where a client can subscribe to updates about an order's ETA.

 This spec can be used to generate clients and servers.